Equals (film): Plot

 In a near-panic Silas visits Jonas about the situation, who tells him to stay calm and go back home.
 Depressed, Silas goes home and becomes saddened.
 Bess, upon hearing from Jonas and seeing that Nia was Stage 4, takes her to a room with Jonas and Gilead and they brief Nia on a deceased Stage 3 SOS patient, Eva.
-They then help her to fake her death by switching identities implants with Eva, so that Eva is considered alive and Nia is considered dead.
+They then help her to fake her death by switching identity implants with Eva, so that Eva is considered alive and Nia is considered dead.
 She is successful and leaves the DEN but doesn't find Silas at his apartment.
 Meanwhile, Silas finds out that Bess, Jonas and Gilead were betrayed by Max, and were given the cure.
 He goes to the DEN where they tell him Nia died and so he contemplates suicide on a rooftop, but gets the cure instead.
 He returns to his apartment and finds Nia alive and that his treatment for SOS was in vain.
 They have only about five hours left before Silas' treatment takes full effect and eradicates his emotions.
-The next morning an emotionless Silas remembers her, having loved her and their escape plan but doesn't actually feel said love beyond mere remembrance.
+Nia encourages him to fight it by remembering the feeling when they touch.
+Silas makes her promise that she will not give up on him.
+The next morning an emotionless Silas remembers her, having loved her, and their escape plan but doesn't actually feel said love beyond mere remembrance.
 The following morning they nevertheless set their plan into motion.
 With Nia heartbroken and sitting well apart, they take the Wellington train and set off to the unknowns of the Peninsula.
-Some way into the journey, Silas moves to sit next to Nia and, remembering what they had been to each other, he moves to touch her hand and she responds to join their hands tightly together.
+Silas observes Nia from a distance, remembering what they had been to each other, and seemingly affected by her portrayal of emotions much like the beginning of the film.
+Some way into the journey, Silas moves to sit next to Nia, he moves to touch her hand and she responds to join their hands tightly together.